The day the Rolling Stones played in Sunderland - and were deemed 'too scruffy' for Holmeside

 Yet the Stones were happy to play Holmeside, just before they hit number one with “The Last Time”, the third of their eight UK chart-toppers.
 They were massive, and the two gigs were the usual frenzied, screaming affairs.

-Today bands of such stature play huge arenas, but in 1965 British stadium gigs were in the future and the Odeon had seating capacity of 2,500, so the band played two shows in one day.
+Today bands of such stature play vast arenas before tens of thousands.
+But in 1965 such gigs were in the future in Britain and the Odeon had seating capacity of 2,500, so the band played two shows in one day.

 A year earlier the Stones played the Top Rank Suite, later the Blue Monkey, in Bedford Street.